 When you see any of these files starting to grow, you should kill your application and restart it with the appropriate command line options.
 In addition to the options shown above, there is -ndb N, which splits the computations into N chunks.
 This effectively reduces the memory requirements by a factor of N-at the cost of a somewhat longer run time.
 N must be a divisor of the total number of random effects in the model, so that it is possible to split the job into N equally large parts.
-The -ndb option can be used in combination with the -1 and -nl options listed above.
+The -ndb option can be used in combination with the -l and -nl options listed above.
 The following rule-of-thumb for setting N in -ndb N can be used: if there are a total of m random effects in the model, one should choose N such that $m/N \approx 50$.
 For most of the models in the example collection (Chapter 3), this choice of N prevents any temporary files being created.

 Consider this model as an example.
 It contains only about 60 random effects, but does rather heavy computations with these.
 As a consequence, large temporary files are generated.
-The following command line also runs without temporary files, requires only 20Mb of memory, but runs three times slower.
+The following command line takes away the temporary files, but requires 80Mb of memory.
+The command line also runs without temporary files, requires only 20Mb of memory, but runs three times slower.

+'''

-- $\$./union -11 10000000 -12 100000000 -13 10000000 -n11 10000000 takes away the temporary files, but requires 80Mb of memory.
-The command line - \$./union -est -ndb 5 -11 10000000
+$ ./union -11 10000000 -12 100000000 -13 10000000 -n11 1000000

+'''

+'''

+$ ./union -est -ndb 5 -11 1000000

+'''